mirekslouf/mpint/docs/run_in_spyder/pe.md

 * The code/script below can be employed as a template for definition of new MPint libraries.
-* The libraries in MPint define, which peaks and indexes to calculate in given spectra = sample.
+* The libraries in MPint define, which peaks and indexes to calculate for given spectra = sample.
 * The editing of the library is simple: use common sense + follow the comments in the template.
 * Once the editing is finished, do the following:
-	* save the library as PY-file <br>
+	* save the library as PY-file;
 	  use simple name without spaces, such as `pp.py`
-	* copy the file to the MPint installation directory <br>
+	* copy it to MPint installation directory = <br>
-      somewhere in Python directory, subdir `lib/site-packages/mpint/lib`
+      look in Python dir, subdir `lib/site-packages/mpint/lib`
-* The reference to a correct library is required in the [master script](./01mpint.html) which runs the whole MPint calculation.
+* The reference to a correct library is required in the [master script](./01mpint.html), which runs the MPint calculation.

 ```python
 """